 For this assignment you will work in groups of 2-3.
 You may select your own groups, but make sure you identify partners early.
-Projects completed by one person will NOT be accepted.
+Projects completed by one person will be penalized 5 points.
 If one of your group members is not participating in the project, let me know ASAP.
 I can help if I am aware of the issue early, but after the project is due there is little I can do about it.
 If your product is a website, podcast, or video, send it to me via email or bring a flash drive to class to transfer to my computer.
-If you choose to do a pamphlet or flyers, you must bring a hard copy to class for me.
+If you choose to do a pamphlet, you must bring a hard copy to class for me.
 If you are using some other medium/format, check with me about how to turn in your product.
-You are not required to use sources other than your textbook and lecture notes, but if you do you MUST include citations.
+You MUST include citations for all sources used, including images.